Cut-Set Bounds on Network Information Flow: Comparison

 We remark that there could exist maximal irreducible sets which are proper subsets of network sharing edge-sets.
 On the other hand, the following lemma proves that, for a given maximal irreducible set, we can always find an equivalent network sharing edge-set.
-The lemma also describes the permutation mapping $\sigma$ (and the ordering of sources induced by the permutation mapping $\sigma$) for which $\mathcal B = U_\mathcal F$. \begin{lemma} For any maximal irreducible set $U_{\mathcal F}$ not containing any source variables in the functional dependence graph of a given three-layer network, there exists the network sharing edge-set $\mathcal F$ obtained via a reordering of the source nodes. \end{lemma} \begin{IEEEproof} Let $\mathcal B=U_{\edges_1}, \edges_1 \subseteq \edges$ be a maximal irreducible set (not containing any source nodes).
-By Definition~\ref{def:max_irred_FDG}, $\varphi(U_{\edges_1}) = U_\edges \cup Y_\sessions$.
-Now, (recalling $\parent$ to be the set of parents~\eqref{eq:parent}) let
+The lemma also describes the ordering induced by $\prec$ for which $\mathcal B = U_{\mathcal F(\sessions, \prec)}$.